 Deus Ex: Human Revolution is a prequel to the critically acclaimed first-person role-playing game Deus Ex.
-Taking place in the year 2027, Human Revolution follows Sarif Industries security chief, Adam Jensen, as he attempts to unravel a global conspiracy in a world beginning to deal with the social, economical and political implications of a post-humanist renaissance.
+Set in 2027, Human Revolution follows Sarif Industries security chief Adam Jensen as he attempts to unravel a global conspiracy in a world beginning to deal with the social, political and economic effects of a post-humanist renaissance.

 Human Revolution adheres to the same open-ended approach to gameplay and problem solving that the original game afforded players.
 Through the use of mechanical augmentations, the world can be navigated using stealth, lethal or non-lethal combat, social interaction and a variety of other approaches.

 The game was developed by Eidos Montreal and was released on August 23rd, 2011 in North America, August 25th in Australia and August 26th in Europe.